Conflict of Interest — Trustee Policy

-This does not imply that any organization with which a Trustee is associated can never receive a grant from the Foundation.
-A number of organizations with which Trustees have been associated have received grants — for example, the Council on Foundations, Independent Sector and the Council of Michigan Foundations.
+This does not imply that any organization with which a trustee is associated can never receive a grant from the Foundation.
+A number of organizations with which trustees have been associated have received grants — for example, the Council on Foundations, Independent Sector and Council of Michigan Foundations.
 However, these examples are instructive since in each case the grant met all of the following criteria:

 - The grant fell within the established program guidelines of the Foundation.

 - The grantee organization was an established public charity with broad support among the local or national charitable community.

 - The trustee with a conflict of interest did not submit the grant request, become involved in the grant review process, or receive economic benefit from the grant.

 - The nature of the organization and the role of the trustee in that organization argued against any appearance of conflict or impropriety.